sudheerapte/popcornserver/doc/README.md

 1. Create your assets directory for the machine, and configure Popcorn to find the directory.

-1. In your assets directory, write `frags.html` and `head-frags.html`,
+1. In your assets directory, create all your HTML, CSS, and other assets.
-and place any images, CSS files, and other assets in it.

 1. Launch Popcorn and view the URL for your machine.